gerdenvik/tgcf/Home.md

 | -------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------ |
 -------------------

-All the pages in the wiki are divided into 5 sections.
+The pages in the wiki are divided into the following sections.

 Expand each section below to see the pages.
 Search for any page using the wiki search bar of GitHub.